gbmhunter/candy-calc/README.rst

 IS_POSITIVE_OR_ZERO      Number must be positive or zero (i.e. not negative).
 IS_NEGATIVE_OR_ZERO      Number must be negative or zero (i.e. not positive).
 ======================== ===============================================

+For any calculator variable that is currently an input (remember variables can change between being an input and output), candy-calc will display a tooltip if any of it's validators fail.
+The tooltip will contain a list of all the validators which failed (as human-readable messages) and are of the current maximum severity for that variable (i.e. it will display a list of all the currently failing errors, or a list of all the currently failing warnings).
+No tooltip is displayed if the variable value passes all validation tests.

 Custom Bindings
 ---------------